Our service briefly explained

 A list of all national model provisions and decrees adopted by the Conference of Construction Ministers can be found on the website of the Conference of Construction Ministers under the heading “Bauaufsicht / Bautechnik” (available in a German language version only).

 - FAQs on the German regulatory system for construction products and construction techniques

-The DIBt Information Portal for construction products and techniques offers detailed information on individual construction products and constructions.
-The portal covers, in particular, construction products and construction techniques for which national technical approvals and general construction technique permits are issued, but also ETA products and other construction products and construction techniques for which DIBt frequently receives enquiries.
-For the moment, the portal is available in German only.
+The DIBt Information Portal for construction products and techniques offers detailed information on individual construction products and design solutions.
+The portal covers, in particular, construction products and construction techniques for which national technical approvals and general construction technique permits are granted, but also ETA products and other construction products and construction techniques for which DIBt frequently receives enquiries.

 - Information page Technical Building Rules on the DIBt website